 Incorrect SSH Protocol Configuration for Linux and Mac

 Make sure that all remote computers have the SSH server running.
-Otherwise, the On-Demand Audit
+Otherwise, the Direct Network Scan will fail.

 There can be rare cases when the operating system of a Linux or Mac computer is recognized incorrectly or remains unrecognized.
 Specifically, a Linux machine running a Samba service sometimes may be recognized as a Windows computer.
 In this case, the computer cannot be audited.
-You can solve this problem by cassigning the operating systemtype by hand:
+You can solve this problem by changing the operating system type by hand:

-OS Typefield value.
+- Review the OS Type field value.
 If you need to correct it, select a value from the drop-down list.

 - Click OK.